 Two variables indicate the location of the provider.
 For facility or person-in-facility type providers, PLCTYP42 indicates whether the person's facility is a Hospital Clinic or Outpatient Department ('1'), Hospital Emergency Room ('2'), or Other Kind of Place ('3').
 According to CAPI flow, persons do not report the type of facility for person-type providers; therefore, if PROVTY42_M18 is set to '2' (Person), PLCTYP42 is set to '-1' (Inapplicable).
-Due to the design change of CAPI and the functionality of the provider look-up there was increase in the frequency of '-15' (Cannot be Computed) values for PLCTYP42.
 For all provider types, including person-type, LOCATN42 indicates whether the person's provider is located in an Office ('1'), a Hospital but Not the Emergency Room ('2'), or a Hospital Emergency Room ('3').